Understanding Aspect Ratio

 What to do with those black bars

-There's no doubt that today's high-definition TVs look fantastic.
-But some HDTV owners are frustrated by the "black bars" that pop up on either side of the screen when they watch regular, non-high-definition shows.
+Are you one of those HDTV owners who are occasionally frustrated by the "black bars" that pop up on either side of the screen when you watch regular, non-high-definition shows?
 In this article, we'll explain why you see them and offer some solutions.

 Aspect ratio basics

-There are two common TV screen shapes that most folks will recognize — the squarish shape of conventional TVs, and the widescreen shape of today's HDTVs.
-The term used to describe TV screen shape is "aspect ratio" — conventional TVs, and some small LCD HDTVs, have a 4:3 aspect ratio; widescreen HDTVs have a 16:9 ratio.
+There are two common TV screen shapes that most folks will recognize — the squarish shape of old school tube TVs, and the widescreen shape of today's HDTVs.
+The term used to describe TV screen shape is "aspect ratio" — conventional TVs, and a few small-screen HDTVs, have a 4:3 aspect ratio; widescreen HDTVs have a 16:9 ratio.

-TV shows also typically have a 4:3 or 16:9 ratio.
-While most new HD programming is in 16:9, a significant amount of TV broadcasts are still sent in the conventional 4:3 ratio.
+TV shows will also have either a 4:3 or 16:9 ratio.
+While virtually all new HD shows are in 16:9, you'll still find some TV broadcasts in the conventional 4:3 ratio.
 And it's the difference in shape between those two ratios that can result in a "pillar boxed" picture — one with black columns standing to the left and right of the image — when you watch a conventional 4:3 program on your widescreen TV.

 What you can do about the "black bars"